 Rack up points with Nectar points credit cards

-The Sainsbury’s Nectar Purchase Credit Card, which offers 0% interest on purchases for 28 months, allows you to earn two points for every £1 spent at Sainsbury's stores and petrol stations and for every £5 spent elsewhere.
+The Sainsbury’s Nectar Purchase Credit Card, which offers 0% interest on purchases for an impressive 29 months, allows you to earn two points for every £1 spent at Sainsbury's stores and petrol stations and for every £5 spent elsewhere.